album-app/album-workshop/src/pages/04_a_remote_catalog.md

 ---
 slug: "/remote_catalog"
 title: "Create and populate a remote catalog"
-description: "In this section of the workshop you will create a remote catalog living on Gitlab and deploy the solution you wrote in the previous sections of the workshop into it."
+description: "Your solution is ready to be shared?
+Click here to learn how to create a remote catalog living on Gitlab and upload a solution."
 ---

 <div class="learning-objectives">